HQ: Floor 8 & 9, City Tower 2, Sheikh Zayed Road, Dubai, UAE

 Conclusion

-The UAE labor law does not establish a minimum wage, nor does it establish a minimum wage in Dubai for foreigners.
-However, it does mention that salaries have to cover all the needs of employees.
-In this way, employers can set the salaries of their employees according to their discretion.
+The UAE labor law does not specify a minimum wage, nor does it establish Dubai minimum wage for foreign workers.
+The pay is determined during the wage negotiation process between employers and employees.
+However, the law does state that salaries must be sufficient to meet the basic needs of employees.

-The UAE offers many benefits to its employees and also employment visas to foreigners.
+The UAE offers many benefits to its employees, including employment visas for foreigners.
 Additionally, employers must provide employees with transportation, lodging, and health insurance.
 Employees even have days off and paid vacations.

-In summary, the UAE does not have a minimum wage defined in its labor law.
-However, the government has established rules so that employees can have compensation that meets their needs.
-Thus, if you want to know more about the minimum wage in the UAE, you can contact us.
-At Connect Group you can count on professional advice from experts in UAE salaries.
+If you want to know more about mandatory minimum salary or minimum wage guidelines in the UAE, you can contact us.
+At Connect Group, you can count on professional advice from experts on UAE salaries.

 The Complete Guide for LLC Company Formation in Dubai